New Israeli strikes hit Tehran as Iran warns that U.S. involvement would risk 'all-out war'

 Israel closed its airspace to commercial flights because of the ballistic missile attacks, leaving tens of thousands of Israelis stranded abroad.
 The conflict has disrupted flight patterns across the region.

 Frankel reported from Jerusalem.
-Associated Press writers Amir Vahdat and Nasser Karimi in Iran contributed.
+Associated Press writers Amir Vahdat and Nasser Karimi in Iran, and Jamey Keaten in Geneva, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.